 2017/12212 Diagnostic Incident Patient was previously diagnosed with a low grade cancer and was initially followed up after three months.
 Subsequent follow-up appointments were not scheduled due to a follow in the process/audit trail and the patient presented 10 years later with symptoms that were confirmed as a recurrence of the cancer.
 The patient underwent further treatment and management.
-Lessons process in place in regards to following Learned occurre • There is nce of such in not a robust requires work to ensure that there is no re- ncidents in the future. process in terms of paper/electronic for further incidents.
-Key Changes to Practice of paper electron Audit to following Radiolo and ensible identify The Acceptage r based book ic. ensure all co g Outpatient gy to clarify p ure all specia ment of KPI' how many pa cess team hig patient fully b d scoping of corporate risk around the use ing forms from Outpatients clinic instead of onfirmed cancer patients are fully booked appointment as states in the Access Policy.
-Process for red flag/urgent/non urgent scans alities are aware.
-Is within Urology and other specialities to attents are booked following clinic.
-In the process of the process o
+Lessons process in place in regards to following Learned • There is nce of such ir not a robust requires work to ensure that there is no re- ncidents in the future. process in terms of paper/electronic for further incidents.
+Key Changes to Practice of paper electron • Audit to following • Radiolo and ens • Develop identify • The Acc have a based book ic. ensure all co g Outpatient gy to clarify p ure all specia ment of KPI's how many pa cess team hig patient fully b d scoping of corporate risk around the use ing forms from Outpatients clinic instead of onfirmed cancer patients are fully booked appointment as states in the Access Policy. process for red flag/urgent/non urgent scans alities are aware. s within Urology and other specialities to atients are booked following clinic. phlighted that any speciality can request to ooked if they wish, this is not widely known change to the booking form

-2017/13345 Diagnostic Incident Repeat scannir patient develop a specialist proprimary and se ng and follow ed symptom ovider confiri condary stag cer diagnosis and was initially followed up.
-7-up did not take place for 3 years and the s requiring further investigation.
+2017/13345 Diagnostic Incident Repeat scanning patient develop a specialist pro- primary and se ng and follow ed symptoms ovider confirm condary stag cer diagnosis and was initially followed up. y -up did not take place for 3 years and the s requiring further investigation.
 Referral to med the cancer as being present in both ges and locations.
-The patient has a poor immenced on appropriate chemotherapy Lessons Learned Robust risk assessm ent undertaken in relation to the use of paper based outcome forms.
+The patient has a poor menced on appropriate chemotherapy Lessons Learned Robust risk assessm ent undertaken in relation to the use of paper based outcome forms.
 No current audit process in place to ensure all cancer patients are fully booked following their Outpatient appointment Key Changes to Practice Process mapping and scoping of corporate risk around the use of paper based booking forms from Outpatients clinic instead of electronic.
 Audit to ensure all confirmed cancer patients are fully booked following Outpatient appointment as states in the Access Policy